 Social Media Contests

-Another rarity but good way to earn free travel.
+Another rarity but a good way to earn free travel.
 Read my previous article on how I’ve won a $500 travel voucher via Twitter.
 I participated in travel twitter chats and contests to accumulate.

 These are just a few ways I was able to travel on little to no income during my time off.
 Sign up below to receive more tips and promotional codes via email to help you travel cheap and well at the same time 🙂